 To make a mountain fold, fold part of the paper away from you and then crease along the line.
 You can do this by holding the paper in the air and folding it.
 However, it is easier to turn the paper over, fold a valley fold, and then turn the paper back to the original position.

-As with a valley fold, you are sometimes asked to fold and unfold the paper to create a precrease that will be used later on in the process of completing a particular model.
+As with a valley fold, you may be asked to fold and unfold the paper to create a precrease that will be used later on in the process of completing a particular model.

-In the photo to the left, notice how the creases that form a cross appear to rise up from the paper.
+In the photo, notice how the creases that form a cross appear to rise up from the paper.
 These creases are the mountain folds.

 03 of 03